fershad/fershad.com/src/writing/power-consumption-jpeg-webp-and-avif.md

 ---
-title: Power consumption of JPEG, WebP, and AVIF
+title: 'Power consumption of JPEG, WebP, and AVIF'
 published: 2023/08/26
+permalink:  /writing/power-consumption-jpeg-webp-and-avif/
+summary: >-
+  How much power does loading a JPEG, WebP, and AVIF image consumer on a user's device?
+In this post, I've used the Firefox Profiler to run some unscientific tests in the hopes of finding out.
 ---

 Earlier this year, I worked on getting [carbon emission estimates into the Firefox Profiler](https://fershad.com/writing/co2e-estimates-in-firefox-profiler/).
 Since then, I’ve had an itch to use the Profiler to test out the actual power usage of some _stuff in the browser_.
 In this post, I’ll be scratching the first of those itches - image formats.